Sajjad Gul

-Agha Sajjad Gul (آغا سجاد گل) is a producer, director and one of the media moguls in Pakistan.
-He is the youngest of the sons of renowned film studio owner and a pioneer of Pakistan film industry, the late Agha G. A. Gul (1913 - 1983).
+Agha Sajjad Gul is a producer, director and one of the media moguls in Pakistan.
+He is the youngest son of renowned film studio owner and a pioneer of Pakistan film industry, the late Agha G. A. Gul (1913 - 1983).

 Aijaz, Riaz and Shahzad are the other sons of the late Agha G. A. Gul, the original owner and creator of Evernew Studios, on Multan Road, Lahore, Pakistan after the Independence of Pakistan in 1947.
-Agha G. A. Gul still is widely considered to be one of the pioneers of Pakistan film industry along with the film producers and studio owners, Shaukat Hussain Rizvi and Anwar Kamal Pasha.
+G. A. Gul is widely considered to be one of the pioneers of Pakistan film industry along with the film producers and studio owners, Shaukat Hussain Rizvi and Anwar Kamal Pasha.

 Career

-Sajjad Gul owns the film production house Evernew Studios in Lahore and he is the CEO of one of the media houses in Pakistan, Evernew Group.
+Sajjad Gul owns the film production house Evernew Studios in Lahore and is the CEO of one of the media houses in Pakistan, Evernew Group.
 He is currently managing 8 companies: Evernew Concept (advertising agency), Evernew Entertainment (production company), Evernew Pictures, Evernew Studios, Evernew Carat, Evernew Solutions, Evernew Films and Evernew Music, which will launch soon.
 Apart from overseeing and managing the studio, Sajjad Gul has closely been linked to the development and growth of Pakistani cinema.